Improving Transferability for Domain Adaptive Detection Transformers: Related Work

 \textbf{Domain adaptive object detection.} DAF \cite{dafaster} is the first work attempting to transfer the object detector across domains, which proposes to align the backbone and the ROI features.
 Inspired by it, researchers are devoted to boost the transferability of detectors by improving feature alignment schemes \cite{strong-weak,scda,gpadet,xu2020exploring,maf,divmatch,proda,ViSGA,I3Net,RPA}.
-SWDA \cite{strong-weak} proposes to employ strong alignment on the local features while weak alignment on the global features of the CNN backbone.
-Zhang et al. introduce learnable RPN prototypes for aligning the RPN features of source and target domains.
-MTOR \cite{mtor} and UMT \cite{deng2021unbiased} exploit the teacher-student regime to overcome domain shift.
+SWDA \cite{strong-weak} proposes to employ strong alignment on the local features and weak alignment on the global features of the CNN backbone.
+Zhang et al. \cite{RPA} introduce learnable RPN prototypes for aligning the RPN features.
+MTOR \cite{mtor} and UMT \cite{deng2021unbiased} exploit the teacher-student framework to overcome domain shift.
+Wang et al. \cite{wang2022robust} further adapt the detection model towards target domains with open and compound degradation styles.
 While above works are designed for Faster RCNN \cite{faster-rcnn}, some other approaches are built on one-stage detectors \cite{kim2019self,hsu2020every}.

-With the rising of DETR-style detectors \cite{detr,zhu2020deformable}, Wang et al. advocate aligning the token embeddings of each layer of encoder and decoder for improving the cross-domain performance of them.
-Different from it, we find out that aligning the output features of CNN backbone and decoder yields favorable results and leads to cost-efficient computational overhead.
-In light of this, we propose two modules for mitigating the domain gap on the output features of CNN backbone and decoder.
+With the rising of DETR-style detectors \cite{detr,zhu2020deformable}, Wang et al. \cite{wang2021exploring} advocate aligning the token embeddings of each layer of encoder and decoder to improve the cross-domain performance of them.
+By contrast, we find that aligning the output features of the CNN backbone and decoder yields favorable results and leads to cost-efficient computational overhead.